ZandAmir/Second-and-third-smallest-numbers/README.md

 # Second-and-third-smallest-numbers
-This is a simple Java program to find the second and third smallest members in an array.
+This is a simple Java program to find the second and third smallest members in an unlimited array without using sort method.